 When Bobby opens the window we're given the impression that they feel Chad has stunk up the room with his lunch.
 Is that the case?
+Like how Ike the Spike smelled foul to the child?
 Some of his food is yellow.
-Is this supposed to remind us of garmonbozia, and at least Mr. C's vomiting of it was toxic noxious.
+Is this supposed to remind us of garmonbozia, and Mr. C's vomiting of it and how it was toxic.
 Are we supposed to be reminded of the problem of the skunk back at the Great Northern in part one?
 It, too, wasn't there, according to Ben.
 But Mrs. Houseman said it was and Beverly seemed to believe there had been a skunk.

 Now we get outside and though the Twin Peaks: An Access Guide to the Town shows the Packard Mill up on Black Lake, reached by Sparkwood road, and the sheriff's department in town, at Angel Avenue and Frost avenue, across the tracks from The Bookhouse, the old railroad depot, and the Double R Diner, now we have the mill instead right across from the sheriff's department.
 Lynch/Frost know this is going to take all the viewers aback.
 They have only seen the mill isolated.
+The informed viewer knows where it is from maps.
 They have never been shown it was right across the street from the sheriff's department.
 Everyone's going to go, "What?"
 They may not go "What?" about Lucy wearing different clothing, they may not notice that, but they will go "What?" about the sawmill.

-The thing is, they didn't have to take the scene inside the conference room just to move it back outside.
-They could have just stood outside the door and discussed the tube.
-The purpose of going inside was to present the problem of Chad, his two meals, and Lucy in her different clothing and her insistence she's not there.
+The thing is, Lynch/Frost didn't have to take the the opening-the-tube scene inside to the conference room just to move it back outside.
+They could have just stood outside the building and discussed the tube.
+The purpose of going inside was to present the problem of Chad, his two meals, how he (or his lunch) smelled, and Lucy in her different clothing and her insistence she's not there.

 Bobby slams the device on the concrete.
-(14) Retrieving it he holds it up to Frank's ear and then Hawk's, so that they can hear it hum.
+(14) Retrieving it, he holds the tube up to Frank's ear and then Hawk's, so that they can hear it hum.
 (15) Then he listens to it.
 When the humming stops, (16-18) he throws it against the concrete again.